Fred Kader Shoah Foundation Testimony

 Fred Kader

 I don't know.
 All I know of these six hidden children, because I found out that story again later on from people who ended up in Malines also, who were deported from the orphanage, where they had been also being sent to Malines.
 Eventually, they managed to survive.
 They got a chance to leave Malines.
-And it's from Mrs. Bloom, who ran this orphanage in the Brussels, in Wezembeek Oppem, that she knew how these six children had gotten to Malines, that they found when they were sent, and when they were deported from the orphanage in Wezembeek, they managed to survive because they were allowed to leave Malines.
+And it's from Mrs. Blum, who ran this orphanage in, near Brussels in, in Wezembeek Oppem, that she knew how these six children had gotten to Malines, that they found when they were sent, and when they were deported from the orphanage in Wezembeek, they managed to survive because they were allowed to leave Malines.
 And it's when they left Malines that they picked us up, these six children.
 And so this is how I once again survived and managed to escape the train going Auschwitz, for the second time.

 Sheryl Tatelman